When it rains, it pours…

-These will provide extra warmth when riding in the cold.
+These will provide extra warmth when riding in the wet and cold.

-These are to protect your knees from scratches if there’s a fall.
+These are to protect you from busting your knees from falls or slips.

 Get waterproof riding gloves to protect your hands from scrapes or bruises.
 Whatever type of mountain bike glove you use should be full-fingered, padded, and non-slip.

 - ✅ 𝐓𝐈𝐆𝐇𝐓 𝐅𝐈𝐓 – These are close-fitting performance thermal cycling gloves that sit snugly on your hand; We recommend sizing…

 - ✅ 𝐖𝐈𝐍𝐃𝐏𝐑𝐎𝐎𝐅 & 𝐁𝐑𝐄𝐀𝐓𝐇𝐀𝐁𝐋𝐄 – The GripGrab Ride Winter Cycling Gloves are 100% windproof,…

 - ✅ 𝐏𝐑𝐄𝐕𝐄𝐍𝐓𝐒 𝐍𝐔𝐌𝐁 𝐇𝐀𝐍𝐃𝐒 𝐀𝐍𝐃 𝐏𝐀𝐈𝐍 – Padded with strategically placed…